 This modern technology is creating what we refer to as the Smart Factory.
 In the Smart Factory, machines and tools no longer operate singularly.
 Systems communicate across the internet of things (IoT) and share real-time data with people as well as other systems.

 The enhanced connectivity of the Smart Factory dramatically changes the continuous improvement game.

 Imagine a system that provides you with accurate data about its needs and capabilities.
+Imagine a system where the people that create value have a way to inform you of pertinent information in real-time.
 Innovative performance monitoring, predictive maintenance, inventory tracking, and quality traceability, are made available to you by the second.